 Our Impact and Reach

-- 90% of high school students will be in a position to give-back and help mentor younger children with their after-school homework, math and reading activities
+- 90% of high school students will be in a position to give back and help mentor younger children with their after-school homework, math and reading activities

-- 100% of our students graduated into the next grade level in title 1 public schools at the end of the 2016/7 school year
+- 100% of our students graduated into the next grade level in title 1 public schools at the end of the 2016-17 school year

-- We help children, prior to starting school, with phonics (letter and syllable sound) and learning sight words.
-We measure the number new words learned by all students, to ensure retention and application through ongoing interventions in our program
+- We help children, prior to starting kindergarten, with phonics (letter and syllable sound) and learning sight words.
+We measure the number of new words learned by all students to ensure retention as we track how they apply what they’ve learned